NFS file system is hung. New mount attempts hang also.

 This document (000019722) is provided subject to the disclaimer at the end of this document.

 Network packet captures show that the NFS client is sending out packets destined to the NFS Server's port 2049, but no responses are seen.
-Often (not always) this will take the form of a TCP SYN packet being sent, but getting no reply.
-In those (SYN) cases, evidence of the connection attempt may also be seen on the NFS client machine, for an extended period, showing a status of "SYN_SENT".
-That can be checked with the command:
+Often (not always) this will take the form of a TCP SYN packet being sent but getting no reply.
+In those (SYN) cases, evidence of the connection attempt may be seen on the NFS client machine with the command:

 netstat -nt | grep :2049